caarlos0-graveyard/up/_posts/2014-01-10-deploy-feature-branches-to-heroku-with-heroku-feature-deployments.md

 category: ruby
 ---

+## The Short Version

+Deploy the branch you are currently on to Heroku, create a Pull Request, configure DNS and report in PivotalTracker with my [Heroku Feature Deployments gem](https://github.com/mattbeedle/heroku_feature_deployments) using the following command.

+{% highlight bash %}
+rake hfd:deploy
+{% endhighlight %}

+And tear everything down again with:

+{% highlight bash %}
+rake hfd:undeploy
+{% endhighlight %}

+## The Long Version

 ### The problem

 I often find that one major bottleneck in the process of building and shipping